The Church of Jesus Christ of Latter-day Saints in Uganda: Stakes and Districts

 The Uganda Kampala Mission Branch serves families and individuals in Uganda and South Sudan that is not in proximity of a meetinghouse.

 Mission

 The Uganda Kampala Mission was created in 2005 as a division of the Kenya Nairobi Mission.
 In 2012, the mission split again creating the Rwanda Kigali Mission.
-As of January 2023, the Uganda Kampala Mission remains the only mission of the LDS Church in Uganda and also encomases South Sudan.
+As of January 2023, the Uganda Kampala Mission remains the only mission of the LDS Church in Uganda and also encompasses South Sudan.

 South Sudan

 The LDS Church has reported no official church membership and congregational figures.
 Member groups in Juba and Akobo operated starting in 2009 but was discontinued during a civil war in the mid 2010's.
 All of South Sudan is included in the Uganda Kampala Mission Branch which serves individuals and families not in proximity to a meetinghouse.

 Temples

 Uganda is currently in the Johannesburg South Africa Temple district.
 On April 2, 2017, the Nairobi Kenya Temple was announced by Church President Thomas S. Monson.

+On October 6, 2024, President Russell M. Nelson announced that a temple will be built in the capital city of Kampala.